 As will all heating, insulation improves the effectiveness by reducing heat loss through walls and ceilings.
 The boiler is not running as often for a given output, thus, saving on fuel bills.

 If you live in an urban area, the cheapest fuel to use is natural gas.
 If natural gas is not available, LPG, Electric, or solid fuel boilers can be used, along with solar input.

 Panel radiators are draught free, clean, and silent.
 They do not rely on noisy fans cycling on and off to provide you with the ultimate home heating.
 With hydronic heating, radiation and natural convection combine to produce a heating system that will exceed your expectations, both in the quality of heat and in its ability to provide uniform temperatures at the lowest possible relative humidity.

-The electrical componentry in a hydronic system is minimal with wall hung boilers having electronic ignition on start-up and small economical pumps using very low amounts of electricity to operate.
+The electrical componentry in a hydronic system is minimal with wall hung boilers having an electronic ignition on startup and small economical pumps using very low amounts of electricity to operate.